microsoft/MR_RetailExperienceWorkshop/.md/2-setup-unity-project.md

 3. In the **Import Unity Package** windows, select the **All** button to ensure that all of the assets will be imported.
 Then select **Import**.

     >**Note:**
-    You may click clear or ignore on any warnings that may appear during the import.
+    You may clear or ignore on any warnings that may appear during the import.

 4. In the Assets folder, click on the **MR_RetailShowroom** folder, then open the **Prefab** folder and drag and drop the **Retail Dress Showroom** model to **hierarchy** window and configure the transform component of this prefab as follows: